• Facebook

 The Mom who wants a do-over can’t face the truth about herself.
 There are scary things hidden away in her psyche that she can’t contain through the defense mechanism of repression alone.
 As a result, she needs a container to hold all the stuff she wants to discard—and guess who gets to play the role of a garbage can?
 “Here, hold this, will you?”
 “Sure, Mom.”

 This defense is called projection—Mom projects the unwanted parts of herself onto you and then endeavors to fix them…in you.
 This unconscious dynamic makes you Mom’s psychological trashcan and recycling receptacle all in one.
-Lucky you!

-How a mother’s Narcissism affects her daughter
+Ways a mother’s narcissism, affects her daughter.

-Throughout development, a child (that would be you) will exhibit a range of emotions—joy, anger, surprise, compassion, greed, happiness, sadness, and disgust—the full range.
-Yet, when Mom sees (and saw) feelings in you that she can’t face in herself, she overreacts and tries to stamp out whatever emotion you dared to display.
+Yet, when Mom sees (and sees) feelings in you that she can’t face in herself, she overreacts and tries to stamp out whatever emotion you dared to display.

 A daughter’s response –